Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Data that are actually used to produce images

 This picture suffers however from small but noticeable problems.
-The most obvious one is that the lower border is missing on a width of a few pixels, so that one has to complete the missing part by some (rather arbitrary) procedure.
+The most obvious one is that the lower border is missing on a width of a few pixels, so that one has to complete the missing part by some (rather arbitrary) cosmetic procedure.
 The second one is that the 2MASS project has observed the sky in the infrared bands and the structure of the Milky way is somewhat affected by this.
-The most noticeable difference comes from the fact that there is far less absorption, especially in the direction of the Galactic centre which appears much more regular and more symetric with respect to the Galactic plane than in optical images.
+The most noticeable difference comes from the fact that there is far less absorption, especially in the direction of the Galactic centre which appears much more regular and more symmetric with respect to the Galactic plane than in optical images.
 Also, since this picture is unavoidably made in false colors, the overall hue does not correspond to visible image, notable the Milky way band which is both brighter a has much more yellowish hue than what human eye is used to.
-Finally, since the image is already given in term of a planar projection and its pixellisation follows this projection\footnote{Regarding this, it has to be noted that the 2MASS website claims that it is an Aitoff projection but following the nomenclature of Ref.~\cite{proj}, it rather seems to be an Aitoff-Hammer projection.}.
-When viewed in a spherical context, then the underlying pixellisation of the image appears more or less elongated depending on the direction of observation.
-This is particularily true at the joining of the two edges of the pictures some quite visible and unaesthetic patterns are visible on the bare image.
+Finally, since the image is already given in term of a planar projection and its pixellization follows this projection\footnote{Regarding this, it has to be noted that the 2MASS website claims that it is an Aitoff projection but following the nomenclature of Ref.~\cite{proj}, it rather seems to be an Aitoff-Hammer projection.}.
+When viewed in a spherical context, then the underlying pixellization of the image appears more or less elongated depending on the direction of observation.
+This is particularly true at the joining of the two edges of the pictures some quite visible and unaesthetic patterns are visible on the bare image.
+However, again, when adding a star catalog, those issues are barely noticeable.